Gordin/StartSSL_API/README.md

 ./startssl_certify.py somename
 ```

-If the file somename_privatekey.pem does not exist, a new 4096-bit RSA private key will be generated.
+If the file somename_SUBDOMAIN.DOMAIN_privatekey.pem does not exist, a new 4096-bit RSA private key will be generated.
 The CSR will be generated automatically from the private key and uploaded to startssl.
 If a certificate is returned by startssl, it is stored as somename_cert.pem.
+You will get a somename_SUBDOMAIN.DOMAIN_privatekey.pem and somename_SUBDOMAIN.DOMAIN_cert.pem file for each subdomain you entered in the file.

 If it is withheld for manual approval, you can retrieve it later like this:

 ```
 ./startssl_get_certs.py